-4. Rules for siblings
+Rules for siblings

-Included in this factor are brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters or the child of the parent/carer's partner living at the same address and who will be attending the school at the expected time of admission.
+Included in this factor are brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters or the child of the parent/carer's partner living at the same address and who will be attending the school / academy at the expected time of admission.
 In the event of two applications for one vacancy using the above criteria, the authority will apply a tie breaker decision based on geographical distance.
 The special cases of twins and triplets will be referred to the allocation panel if one is eligible for a place and the other(s) is/are not.
-In the case of first admission to school the panel would have to have regard to Infant Class Size legislation.